 Psychotherapy comes in many flavours, and psychodynamic therapy has its own variations.
 However, this diversity isn’t limited to the techniques themselves, as both therapists and clients bring something unique to each session.
 Hence, my experience of the same type of therapy may differ drastically depending on the therapist and the issue I’m struggling with.

-Psychodynamic approaches are all underpinned by several schools of thoughts of psychoanalysis, and the major ones to be aware of are: Freudian, Jungian, Kleinian, Winnicott, and Adlerian.
+Psychodynamic approaches are all underpinned by several schools of thought in psychoanalysis, and the major ones to be aware of are: Freudian, Jungian, Kleinian, Winnicott, and Adlerian.
 The founders of each of those schools have each made a huge contribution to the field, and each one had some interesting perspectives to offer.
-The diversity of thoughts allows one to choose how to best explain one challenge or another.
-The main foundational premise of all them, which essentially unites them all, is that peoples’ thoughts and feelings are underpinned by unconcious material that has shape certain patterns in thinking, feelings, and behaving.
-These patterns can serve a person well, but sometimes get in the way and hinder change on the path to happier and more comfortable life.
+The diversity of thought allows one to choose how to best explain one challenge or another.
+The main foundational premise of all of them, which essentially unites them all, is that people’s thoughts and feelings are underpinned by unconscious material that has shaped certain patterns in thinking, feeling, and behaving.
+These patterns can serve a person well, but sometimes get in the way and hinder change on the path to a happier and more comfortable life.
 Uncovering those unconscious thoughts (insight) helps the person understand themselves and thus become more open to change.

 Psychodynamic and other approaches

 Psychodynamic therapy is, of course, not the only one there is.
-Take, for instance, person-centred, congitive, congitive-behavioural, behavioural, narrative, solution-focused, motivational interviewing, to name a few.
+Take, for instance, person-centred, cognitive, cognitive-behavioural, behavioural, narrative, solution-focused, motivational interviewing, to name a few.
 Interestingly, whenever I read about any of those approaches, I can’t help but notice how much in common they all have, despite the quibbling about their illusory differences.

 What to expect